Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 Where does the train go?

-The train runs to the platform at Inch Abbey and will return back to Downpatrick station.
+The train runs to the platform at Inch Abbey and will return to Downpatrick station.
 Passengers will remain on board for the entire journey.
-Actors will entertain passengers throughout the journey.
+Santa and his helpers will entertain passengers throughout the journey.
 Journey will take approx. 45 minutes.

 My child or someone else in my group has a food allergy.
 What do we do about the snack?

-If your child has a severe allergy to nuts that other people would be eating, we would advise against attending the event, as we cannot guarantee that this can be avoided.
+If your child has a severe allergy to nut traces in foods that other people would be eating, we would advise against attending the event, as we cannot guarantee that this can be avoided.

 I have a teenage son/daughter who doesn’t want a gift from Santa, do they have to pay the child’s fare?